Theories of Reading: Phonics, Whole Language, and Beyond

 Simultaneously, teachers can creates the nonlexical route by providing explicit instruction in phonics, teaching children to decode words by blending sounds and identifying patterns.
 This approach is particularly beneficial for children who struggle with reading, as it provides them with a systematic strategy for decoding unfamiliar words.

 The process to becoming a proficient reader is multifaceted, requiring a comprehensive understanding of the various reading theories.
-From the foundational phonics approach to the meaning-focused whole language theory, and the integrative interactive and dual-route models, each perspective offers valuable insights into the complexities of the reading process.
+From the foundational phonics approach to the meaning-focussed whole language theory, and the integrative interactive and dual-route models, each perspective offers valuable insights into the complexities of the reading process.
 Integrating these approaches into classroom instruction allows teachers to create a balanced and effective reading programme that caters to the diverse needs of their students.

 Ultimately, the goal of reading instruction is not simply to teach children to decode words, but to helps them to become lifelong learners who can critically engage with texts and derive meaning from them.
 By embracing a complete view of reading and drawing upon the strengths of each theoretical model, educators can nurture a generation of strategic, confident, and engaged readers.